I. Use BLAST to Find DNA Sequences in Databases (Electronic PCR)

-- Click on "Save" to save your pair assignments.
+- Click "Save" to save your pair assignments.

-- Click on "Consensus Builder" to align the paired forward and reverse reads.
-Then, click on a forward-reverse pair to view its consensus sequence.
+- Once you have created sequence pairs, click “Consensus Editor” to make a consensus sequence from both sequences in the selected pairs.
+To examine the consensus sequence click “Consensus Editor” again, and then click on the link to the pair you wish to examine.
 How does the consensus sequence optimize the amount of sequence information available for analysis?
 Why does this occur?

-- Positions highlighted in yellow mark differences in nucleotide calls between the forward and reverse reads.
+- If there are any mismatched nucleotides between the first and second sequence, these will be highlighted yellow in the consensus editor window.
 Do differences tend to occur in certain areas of the sequence?
 Why?

 - Large numbers of yellow mismatches – especially in long blocks – may indicate that you have incorrectly paired sequences from two different sources (organisms), or that you failed to reverse complement the reverse strand.